york-deng/template-benchmark/README.md

 1. Download the source code and build it (`mvn clean install`)
 2. Run the entire benchmark suite with `java -jar target/benchmarks.jar`
-3. (Optional) To run a single benchmark, such as Mustache, use `java -jar target/benchmarks.jar Mustache`
+3. (Optional) To run a single benchmark, such as AdapterJ, use `java -jar target/benchmarks.jar AdapterJ`

 Generating plot
 ===============